 Results

-At the Walled Lake and Howell law offices of Reeds & Reeds, in our 40 years of practice and after over 1,000 criminal trials, we have helped thousands of Michigan clients secure positive results, and this is the measure by which a law firm should be judged.
+At the Walled Lake and Howell law offices of Fischer & Fischer, in our 40 years of practice and after over 1,000 criminal trials, we have helped thousands of Michigan clients secure positive results, and this is the measure by which a law firm should be judged.

-Criminal defense attorney Michael Reeds is a noted author, lecturer, and commentator, and a contributor to the “Trial Tactics” chapter of the Michigan Drunk Driving Law and Practice book, a comprehensive resource for attorneys published through the Institute for Continuing Legal Education in Ann Arbor.
-Travis M. Reeds has also written, lectured, and commented on criminal defense, tactics, driver licensing, and domestic violence.
+Criminal defense attorney William Fischer is a noted author, lecturer, and commentator, and a contributor to the “Trial Tactics” chapter of the Michigan Drunk Driving Law and Practice book, a comprehensive resource for attorneys published through the Institute for Continuing Legal Education in Ann Arbor.
+Travis M. Fischer has also written, lectured, and commented on criminal defense, tactics, driver licensing, and domestic violence.

 This Criminal Defense Information Center is intended to provide general information—it is not specific to your case.
-If you have been arrested for drunk driving, drugs, domestic violence, a sex crime or any Michigan criminal charge, contact the criminal defense attorneys at Reeds & Reeds for afree consultation and a powerful legal advocate in your corner.
+If you have been arrested for drunk driving, drugs, domestic violence, a sex crime or any Michigan criminal charge, contact the criminal defense attorneys at Fischer & Fischer for afree consultation and a powerful legal advocate in your corner.

 Criminal Defense - An Overview

-Our criminal-justice system can be overwhelming and frightening.
-The United States' incarceration rate is much higher than that of other industrialized countries.
+The criminal justice system can be overwhelming and frightening.
+The incarceration rate in the United States is much higher than that of many other industrialized countries.
 Prison sentences are getting longer and more frequent.
-If you face the possibility of being accused of a crime, contact an experienced criminal-defense lawyer as early in the process as possible, preferably even before questioning or investigation.
-A skilled attorney can fight for your legal and constitutional rights.
-Remember that if you cannot afford to hire a lawyer, the government may have to provide one for you.
+If you face the possibility of being accused of a crime, contact an experienced criminal defense lawyer as early in the process as possible, preferably even before questioning or investigation by the police.
+A criminal defense lawyer can fight to protect your legal and constitutional rights.
+Don't delay.
+Call today to schedule a consultation.

 Read More